MITRECND/picaboo/README.md

 The following assumptions are made concerning any prospective use case:

-* The target is a DLL with an export function that does not take any arguments or an EXE (arguments are permitted here).
+* The target is one of the following...
+  * A DLL with an export function that does not take any arguments.
+  * An EXE (arguments are permitted here).
+  * Valid shellcode (your argument is the offset from which execution begins)
 * Memory allocation or permission modification is made using one of the hooked Windows functions.
   * `PAGE_EXECUTE_READWRITE` permissions for the allocated region are requested.